rodsilvavieira2/screenshot/prd.md

 * **As a QA engineer, I want to** select a specific region of my screen, **so that I can** highlight a UI bug with a red arrow and save the image to attach to a bug report.
 * **As a user, I want to** take a screenshot and immediately have the option to draw on it, **so that I can** quickly circle important information before sharing it with a colleague.
+* **As a developer, I want to** capture a specific application window without other desktop elements, **so that I can** create clean documentation screenshots for my software.
 * **As a GNOME user on Wayland, I want to** use a screenshot tool that invokes the native OS selection UI, **so that** the experience is consistent, secure, and reliable.
 * **As a developer, I want to** copy my annotated screenshot directly to the clipboard, **so that I can** paste it instantly into a chat application or document without saving a file first.